YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 I still have a long way to go, but I did manage to build a very basic programming-language that runs within an interpreter.
 [Here is a link to the repository][tytle-repo].

-In the last months of this year I've reached the first milestone of SVM, the runtime based on [wasmer][wasmer] that spacemesh will execute in the future its Smart-Contracts.
+In the last months of this year I've reached the first milestone of SVM, the runtime based on [wasmer][wasmer] that Spacemesh will execute in the future its Smart-Contracts.
 More on SVM can be read [here][svm-post].

 As a bonus, I've even made some small contributions to [wasmer][wasmer-contrib].